peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

 <b>Return Value:</b>

- `true`  if this object is a signaling not-a-number value (which causes an error if the value is passed to any arithmetic operation in this class); otherwise,  `false` .
+ `true` if this object is a signaling not-a-number value (which causes an error f the value is passed to any arithmetic operation in this class); otherwise,  `false` .

 <a id="Multiply_PeterO_Numbers_ERational"></a>
 ### Multiply